Varun-r19/Choched-Internship-Car-Dashboard-Frontend/README.md

-# Mobile Interface Web Application
+# Car Dashboard Interface Web Application

 ## Description

-This is a custom mobile interface web application that provides a user-friendly experience for interacting with various features on a mobile device.
+This is a custom Car Dashboard interface web application that provides a user-friendly experience for interacting with various features on a mobile device.
 The interface is built using HTML, CSS, and JavaScript, with SVG icons for visual elements.

 ## Features